A Quantum Linear Systems Pathway for Solving Differential Equations: Introduction

 The quest to harness quantum algorithms for solving differential equations has been underway for over a decade.
 Between linear algebra \cite{harrow2009quantum,childs2017quantum} and variational \cite{setty2025self,lubasch2020variational} approaches, the demand for provably accurate and deterministic solutions has led to growing interest in linear algebra methods, which circumvent the major challenges of barren plateaus and optimization difficulties inherent in variational schemes \cite{cerezo2021cost,larocca2025barren}.

-A pioneering linear algebra based approach is the Harrow-Hassidim-Lloyd (HHL) algorithm \cite{harrow2009quantum}, which reduces linear differential equations to linear systems and solves them via quantum phase estimation.
+A pioneering linear-algebra-based approach is the Harrow-Hassidim-Lloyd (HHL) algorithm \cite{harrow2009quantum}, which provides a quantum procedure for solving linear systems of equations.
+Several works have demonstrated that linear differential equations can be reduced to linear systems via spatial or temporal discretization schemes and subsequently solved using quantum linear system solvers \cite{clader2013preconditioned,cao2013quantum,berry2014high,berry2017quantum}.
+The HHL algorithm employs quantum phase estimation as a subroutine to extract eigenvalue information and apply controlled transformations that implement matrix inversion.
 More recently, Quantum Singular Value Transformation (QSVT) has emerged as a unifying framework encompassing matrix inversion, phase estimation, Hamiltonian simulation, and amplitude amplification \cite{gilyen2019quantum, martyn2021grand}.
 In this framework, solving linear systems amounts to approximating $f(x) = 1/x$ through polynomial transformations of the singular values.
-For a matrix $A \in \mathcal{C}^{N \times N}$ with condition number $\kappa$, QSVT achieves complexity $\mathcal{O}[\kappa \log{(\kappa/\epsilon)}]$, improving on the HHL bound of $\mathcal{O}[\kappa^2 \log{(N)/\epsilon}]$, where $\epsilon$ denotes the error tolerance \cite{martyn2021grand}.
+For a matrix $A \in \mathcal{C}^{N \times N}$ with condition number $\kappa$, QSVT achieves query complexity $\mathcal{O}[\kappa \log{(\kappa/\epsilon)}]$, improving on the HHL scaling of $\mathcal{O}[\kappa^2 \log{(N)/\epsilon}]$, where $\epsilon$ denotes the error tolerance \cite{martyn2021grand}.
+While this complexity is independent of $N$ at the level of oracle queries, practical circuit resources may still scale with $N$ through the construction of block-encoding oracles and data-loading registers, which we explicitly analyze in this work.
+Although these advances are well understood theoretically, detailed circuit-level simulation, scalability analysis, and quantitative hardware resource estimation for solving differential equations remain underexplored.

-While these advances are well understood at the theoretical level, detailed circuit-level implementations for solving differential equations—and the associated bottlenecks—remain underexplored.
-In this work, we consolidate key developments in the literature and present a systematic pathway for applying QSVT-based linear solvers to differential equations.
+In this work, we consolidate key algorithmic and implementation developments and present a systematic pathway for applying QSVT-based linear solvers to differential equations.
 We first provide a brief overview of matrix inversion via QSVT with gate-level block encoding as a subroutine, followed by its application to complex linear systems.
 We then investigate differential equations from computational fluid dynamics (CFD), specifically the linear heat equation and the Carleman-linearized nonlinear Burgers’ equation.
-Our scaling analysis highlights critical challenges, including circuit-depth overhead, reliable estimation of small singular values, and the design of post-processing techniques that preserve potential quantum speedups.
+Our scaling analysis identifies regimes where classical computation remains feasible and estimates circuit depths required to achieve potential quantum advantage.
+We further evaluate post-selection success probabilities in the presented examples.
+Finally, we provide resource estimates for block encoding and QSVT circuits in terms of two-qubit gate depth, evaluated on IBM superconducting processors with heavy-hex and square lattice topologies.